torres-alexis/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 ./scripts/runsheet_to_config.sh -r runsheet.csv -o /path/to/custom_outputs_directory/ -m 1
 ```

-___
-**Manual Configuration of `config.yaml` and `unique_sample_IDS.txt`**

-Below are instructions to set up the two files manually if necessary.
+Below are instructions to prepare the two files manually if needed.

 You can modify the variables in the [config.yaml](workflow_code/config.yaml) file as needed.
 For example, you will have to provide a text file containing a single-column list of unique sample identifiers (see an example of how to set this up below).
 You will also need to indicate the paths to your input data (raw reads) and, if necessary, modify each variable to be consistent with the study you want to process.

 > Note: If you are unfamiliar with how to specify paths, one place you can learn more is [here](https://astrobiomike.github.io/unix/getting-started#the-unix-file-system-structure).